Our Environment Online Test 6th Science Lesson 16 Questions in English

 -

-Question 32 of 5032.
-Question32.
-What are the significant sources of water pollution?
-Correct
+32. What are the significant sources of water pollution?

 The most significant sources of water pollution are Sewage water from Home, Industrial effluents, Agricultural pollutants and Solid wastes dumped into any kind of water bodies.